Gelation in cluster coagulation processes: Introduction

 \section{Introduction}

 Models of coagulation arise widely in many scientific models, in areas ranging from physical chemistry (in the formation of polymers), to astrophysics (in modelling the formation of galaxies).
-A classical model for coagulation involves collections of particles, each attributed with a mass, that randomly interact via pairwise coagulation at a rate $\bar{K}(x,y)$, where $x$ and $y$ are \emph{masses} of the particles.
+A classical model for coagulation involves collections of particles (which we refer to later on, formally, as `clusters'), each attributed with a mass.
+Pairs of particles coagulate to form new particles at a rate $\bar{K}(x,y)$, where $x$ and $y$ are \emph{masses} of the particles.
 This stochastic coagulation model is known as the \emph{Marcus--Lushnikov process}~\cite{Marcus68, Gil72, Lushnikov78}.
-The limiting behaviour of the particle masses as the number of particles tend to infinity in the Marcus--Lushnikov model is generally expected to be encoded by a set of infinitely many differential equations (or measure-valued differential equations) known as the \emph{Smoluchowski} or \emph{Flory} equations.
+The limiting behaviour of the particle masses as the number of particles tends to infinity in the Marcus--Lushnikov model is generally expected to be encoded by a set of infinitely many differential equations (or measure-valued differential equations) known as the \emph{Smoluchowski} or \emph{Flory} equations.

-Particular cases of the Marcus--Lushnikov model are closely related to other stochastic models: the case $\bar{K}(x,y) = 1$ corresponds to the Kingman's coalescent~\cite{kingman-coal}, the case $\bar{K}(x,y) = x+y$ has multiple interpretations, including being related to Aldous' continuum random tree \cite{aldous-crt1, aldous-pitman-98-tree, aldous-pitman-standard-additive, bertoin-eternal} (see also~\cite{bertoin2003aspects}), whilst the case $\bar{K}(x,y) = xy$ is closely related to the Erd\H{o}s--R\'{e}nyi random graph (see, for example, \cite{janson-birth-of-the-giant,aldous-mult-entrance, aldous-multiplicative-crit-window, AnKoPa21}).
+Particular cases of the Marcus--Lushnikov model are closely related to other stochastic models: the case $\bar{K}(x,y) = 1$ corresponds to the Kingman's coalescent~\cite{kingman-coal}, the case $\bar{K}(x,y) = x+y$ has multiple interpretations, including being related to Aldous' continuum random tree \cite{aldous-crt1, aldous-pitman-98-tree, bertoin-eternal}, whilst the case $\bar{K}(x,y) = xy$ is closely related to the Erd\H{o}s--R\'{e}nyi random graph (see, for example, \cite{janson-birth-of-the-giant,aldous-mult-entrance, aldous-multiplicative-crit-window, AnKoPa21}).
 We refer the reader to the review paper~\cite{aldous99} for a more general overview, although remark that there has been a lot of progress made over the last 25 years.
 We also note that in this paper, we are interested in models of \emph{pure coagulation}; whilst a lot of work in the literature also allows for the \emph{fragmentation} of particles.